Abbeydorney: Hurling

+Ladies Football

 The Abbeydorney Ladies Football Club was the feeding ground for the great Kerry Ladies teams of the 1980s and 1990s.
 In more recent years they secured back-to-back All-Irelands.
 They won the Junior All-Ireland Club title in 2004 and followed that a year later in 2005 by winning the All-Ireland Intermediate Club title.

+Camogie

+Abbeydorney is home to an up-and-coming camogie team named Abbeykillix, serving the villages of Abbeydorney, Kilflynn and Lixnaw.

 Common surnames

 According to Irish census of 1901 and 1911, common names in the area at the time included: Sullivan, Connor, Stack, Walsh, Shanahan, Buckley, Fitzgerald, Lawlor, Dowling, Glavin, McCarthy, Slattery, Brosnan, Hayes, Lynch, Moriarty, O'Connor, O'Leary, Lovett, Mahony, Maunsell, Murphy, Brennan, Cronin, Nolan, Sheehan, and Sheehy.